how to whisk eggs, how to whisk eggs without mixer, how to whisk eggs by hands

 How do I properly separate egg whites from yolks?

-Use the three-bowl method: one bowl for cracking, one for whites, and one for yolks.
-Ensure all tools used to avoid contamination of any sort.
+Use the three-bowl method: one for cracking, one for whites, one for yolks.
+Make sure all tools are clean to avoid contamination.

 How do I hold the whisk and whisk eggs correctly?

-Hold the whisk firmly while using your other hand to stabilize the bowl.
-Start out slowly before speeding up over time.
-Figure-eight motions work well too.
+Hold the whisk firmly and use your other hand to keep the bowl steady.
+Start with slow circles, then speed up.
+Figure-eight motions also work well.

 What are the different egg consistencies I can achieve by whisking?